WE ARE A VOLUNTARY GROUP COMMITTED TO THE FUTURE OF ANIMAL OSTEOPATHY

 Nadine Hobson – OSTEOPATHIC ALLIANCE AND OSTEOPATHIC FOUNDATION correspondent.

 Nadine graduated in 1978 from the BSO and has more than 20 years experience in animal practice, specialising in small animals, lecturing in this topic around the UK .
 She is a founder member of SOAP and is our representative within the Osteopathic Alliance.With over 15 years at the Hyde Park Veterinary Centre, Nadine has worked closely with vets before and after surgical procedures, giving an Osteopathic opinion on cases where medical tests are inconclusive and running a busy Osteopathic list.
 Her special interest is in visceral cases inspired by the years working in a renowned Integrated Medical practice for Women”s Healthcare, Obstetrics and Infant care.
 Nadine presented a retrospective study at the First international Congress of Osteopathy in Animal Practice, moderated a panel of experts and taught a masterclass on the visceral aspects of the osteopathic care of cats and dogs.
 She is also on the faculty of the MSc in Animal Manipulation (Osteopathy), as tutor for the canine module.

 SARAH WISSON – New Zealand/AUSTRALIA CORRESPONDENT

 Wil Ames MICB AATQB – Wil has previous employment as a financial advisor, mortgage advisor and almost twenty years combined experience in the City of London Police Force and Avon & Somerset Constabulary.
-He is employed by an accountancy firm that specialises in tax matters for clients in the healthcare profession and is the accounts manager for an osteopathic practice in Buckinghamshire.
+He is employed by an accountancy firm that specialises in tax matters for clients in the healthcare profession and is the accounts manager for an osteopathic practices in Dorset and Bucks.
 He also runs his own bookkeeping business for small businesses – specialising in MSK professionals.